sushiroll4093/clone/Production-Start.md

 Browsers, by default, are configured not to accept self-signed certificates without complaining.
 The reason for this is because otherwise a server using a self-signed certificate can risk what's called a man-in-the-middle attack.

 If you want to get a certificate for your Canvas installation that will be accepted automatically by your user's browsers, you will need to contact a *certificate authority* and generate one.
-For the sake of example, Verisign is a commonly used certificate authority.
+For the sake of example, Digicert (for pay) and Let's Encrypt (free) Verisign are commonly used certificate authorities.

 For more information on setting up Apache with SSL, please see [O'Reilly OnLamp.com's instructions](http://onlamp.com/pub/a/onlamp/2008/03/04/step-by-step-configuring-ssl-under-apache.html), [Apache's official SSL documentation](http://httpd.apache.org/docs/2.0/ssl/), or any one of [many certificate authority's websites](http://www.dmoz.org/Computers/Security/Public_Key_Infrastructure/PKIX/Tools_and_Services/Third_Party_Certificate_Authorities/).